RiceC-at-MasonHS/SB29-guard/docs/implementers/apache-quickstart.md

 - For HTTPS, configure SSLCertificateFile/SSLCertificateKeyFile on the vhost.
 - Static explain (redirect model): sb29guard generate-explain-static --out-dir dist/explain and host it.

+Set-and-forget
+- Keep Apache static as a forwarder; sb29-guard refreshes nightly when using `--sheet-csv`.
+No Apache reloads required for policy changes.
+- If you must hold a list within Apache or an upstream component, schedule importing `/domain-list` using the scripts linked in `docs/implementers/gui-proxy.md` and reload that component.

 See also
 - Example bundle: dist/apache/README.md
 - Proxy overview: docs/implementers/proxy.md